okjuan/vbook/_posts/2025-03-08-live-in-the-moment-2.md

 show_revisions: true
 ---

-If writing is selection then literature is like curation.
+If writing is selection, is literature curation?
 <!--more-->
 This is easy to notice about storytelling.
 From an infinite stream of events and evergrowing crowds of people, the writer plucks out a chosen few to construct their narrative.